exasol/exasol-testcontainers/doc/design.md

 Needs: impl, itest

-### ExaLoader in Common Docker Network
+### IP Address in Common Docker Network
-`dsn~exaloader-in-common-docker-network~1`

-ETC allows running two Exasol containers in the same docker network so that the ExaLoader is able to execute `IMPORT` statements that import data from one database into the other.
+`dsn~ip-address-in-common-docker-network~1`

+ETC reports the docker-network internal IP address.

+Rationale:

+This is the main requirement for any Exasol service to be able to reach another service in the same Docker network.
+Hostname resolution via Docker network alias is not supported by [`exasol/docker-db`](https://github.com/exasol/docker-db) yet.

 Covers:

 * `req~exaloader-between-two-containers~1`

-Needs: impl
+Needs: impl, itest

 ## BucketFS Access